Please read for the latest resource info.

 The Community Health Information Centre (CHIC) provides free health resources within the Community and Public Health geographical area covering:

 - Canterbury including Ashburton, Greater Christchurch, Selwyn, Waimakariri, Hurunui and Kaikoura Districts;

 - South Canterbury including MacKenzie, Timaru and Waimate Districts;

 - the West Coast including Buller, Grey and Westland Districts; and

 This page is the gateway to ordering health resources online, including pamphlets, booklets and posters.

 You can order up to 100 copies of any resource online, unless specified otherwise or if quantities are limited.

 You can also order resources from CHIC via mail, fax and email.

-You can also visit one of our centres in Ashburton, Timaru and Greymouth to view or order resources.
+You can also visit one of our centres in Ashburton (by appointment), Timaru and Greymouth to view or order resources.

 Unfortunately you cannot visit or drop in to the Christchurch CHIC to view or order resources.